-- no impacts on the hydraulic or fluvial functions of the river, creek, stream or watercourse will occur and upstream and downstream flow velocities related to increased flood risk or damage are unaffected.
-An engineered hydraulic analysis may be required, at the discretion of CVCA, to ensure that these matters have been addressed; - flood flows are not impeded; and, - inert fill material will be used.
-The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land is not impacted.
+no impacts on the hydraulic or fluvial functions of the river, creek, stream or watercourse will occur and upstream and downstream flow velocities related to increased flood risk or damage are unaffected.
+An engineered hydraulic analysis may be required, at the discretion of CVCA, to ensure that these matters have been addressed;

-A site plan prepared by a qualified professional illustrating the elevations of existing grades and the proposed grades after development must be submitted.
+- flood flows are not impeded; - inert fill material will be used.
+The proponent may be required to provide proof of the origin and quality of the fill material; and - a site plan prepared by a qualified professional illustrating the elevations of existing grades and the proposed grades after development must be submitted.

-N.B.: Permitted fill placement, excavation and/or grade modifications may be seasonally restricted and subject to a specified time frame to enable stabilization/re-vegetation of the disturbed area.
+N.B.: Permitted fill placement, excavation and/or grade modifications may be seasonally restricted and subject to a specified time frame to enable stabilization/revegetation of the disturbed area.

-- 5.3.13.2 Notwithstanding Policy 5.3.13.1 development associated with the construction of a driveway or access way through the Regulatory floodplain in order to provide access to lands outside of the Regulatory floodplain may be permitted subject to the provision of safe access as identified in Section 3.3 and if it has been demonstrated to the satisfaction of CVCA that there is no viable alternative outside of the regulated area and that the control of flooding, erosion, pollution, or the conservation of land will not be affected; - 5.3.13.3 Notwithstanding Policy 5.3.13.1, parking areas may be permitted within the Regulatory floodplain if it has been demonstrated to the satisfaction of CVCA that the control of flooding, erosion, pollution or the conservation of land will not be affected, and that safe pedestrian and vehicular access is achieved.

-A site plan prepared by a qualified professional illustrating the elevations of existing grades and the proposed grades after development must be submitted.
+- 5.3.10.3 Notwithstanding Policy 5.3.13.1 development associated with the construction of a driveway or access way through the Regulatory floodplain in order to provide access to lands outside of the Regulatory floodplain may be permitted subject to the provision of safe access as identified in Section 3.3 and if it has been demonstrated to the satisfaction of CVCA that there is no viable alternative outside of the regulated area and that the control of flooding, erosion, or unstable soil or bedrock will not be affected. - 5.3.10.4 Notwithstanding Policy 5.3.13.1, parking areas may be permitted within the Regulatory floodplain provided that it has been demonstrated to the satisfaction of CVCA that: - the control of flooding, erosion, or unstable soil or bedrock will not be affected; - that safe pedestrian and vehicular access is achieved; and - a site plan prepared by a qualified professional illustrating the elevations of existing grades and the proposed grades after development must be submitted.

-N.B.: Permitted fill placement, excavation and/or grade modifications may be seasonally restricted and subject to a specified time frame to enable stabilization/re-vegetation of the disturbed area.
+N.B.: Permitted fill placement, excavation and/or grade modifications may be seasonally restricted and subject to a specified time frame to enable stabilization/revegetation of the disturbed area.